 type MyDb = SqlEntityConnection<parameters>

-We assume that TypeNameedmgenObjectsObject.
-This will be the v DataContext if it is given, else chosen by edmgen.exe based on the input parameters
+We assume that DataContextTypeName is the single type generated by edmgen.exe which has base type System.Data.Objects.ObjectContext.
+This will be the value of the static parameter DataContext if it is given, else the name chosen by edmgen.exe based on the input parameters, e.g. Northwnd.

 The types are as follows: